Hajong marriage: Proposal

-When an unmarried boy's parents found a potential daughter-in-law, they then go to the girl's house with a Jahu whose job was to assuage the conflict of interests and general embarrassments when discussing the possibility of marriage on the part of two families largely unknown to each other.
+When an unmarried boy's parents find a potential daughter-in-law, they then go to the girl's house with a Jahu whose job is to assuage the conflict of interests and general embarrassment when discussing the possibility of marriage on the part of two families largely unknown to each other.

 Bride price

 At this point the bridegroom's family arranged the matchmaker(Jahu or Jasu) to present a bride price to the bride's family.

 Arranging the wedding

-Before wedding ceremony, two families would arrange a wedding day according to Hajong calendar.
-Selecting an auspicious day to assure a good future for the couple is as important as avoiding what is believed to be an unlucky day.
-The wedding is not held on the birth day of both the bride and the groom.
+Before the wedding ceremony, two families would arrange a wedding day according to Hajong calendar.
+Selecting an auspicious day to ensure a good future for the couple is as important as avoiding what is believed to be an unlucky day.
+The wedding is not held on the birthday of both the bride and the groom.

 Invitation

 The groom's family invites people like the Airos, Dhunimao and Dhunibap who are essential for performing the marriage rites.
 They are invited by giving betel nuts and betel leaves.
 Traditionally wedding ceremonies were held in the groom's house.